Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness

-{\it Summary and outlook.---} We introduced an FWHT-based framework for evaluating stabilizer R\'enyi entropies and stabilizer nullity of generic $N$-qubit wavefunctions, and developed an efficient Monte Carlo variant with Clifford preconditioning.
-This reduces the average cost per sampled Pauli string from $\mathcal{O}(2^N)$ to $\mathcal{O}(N)$.
-Because the method operates directly on full wavefunctions, it remains applicable even for volume-law-entangled states.
-This opens a quantitative route to studying magic in regimes where entanglement is already extensive but non-Clifford resources are scarce.
-From this perspective, our analysis of $T$-doping architectures in random Clifford circuits provides a concrete benchmark for comparing circuit-level strategies to generate, redistribute nonstabilizerness under realistic resource constraints.
-More broadly, it would be interesting to apply the framework to nonequilibrium many-body problems, for example, to track how conserved quantities~\cite{rakovszky2018,rakovszky2019,zhou2020b,tirrito2025a} and dynamical constraints~\cite{lan2018} influence the growth of nonstabilizerness and its interplay with entanglement during thermalization.
+{\it Summary and outlook.---} We introduce an FWHT-based framework for evaluating stabilizer R\'enyi entropies and stabilizer nullity of generic $N$-qubit wavefunctions.
+The average cost per sampled Pauli string is reduced from $\mO(2^N)$ to $\mO(N)$.
+The method operates directly on full wavefunctions, making it applicable to highly entangled states.
+Combined with an MC scheme with Clifford preconditioning, the required sample number $\mN$ for a given target accuracy shows no visible growth with $N$ in all our benchmarks, enabling estimation of $M_2$ in even larger systems.

-Finally, a direct extension is to subsystem (mixed-state) stabilizer R\'enyi entropies (see Supplemental Materials~\cite{supplemental}), and it would be interesting to apply the framework to other Pauli-based diagnostics such as Bell magic~\cite{haug2023c}.
+Applying the framework to $T$-doped random Clifford circuits, we identify the scrambling ratio $\eta$ as the key parameter governing magic growth.
+Each $T$ gate is close to its full nonstabilizing power (in terms of $M_2$) with only modest Clifford scrambling ($\eta \gtrsim 5$), and this threshold shows no visible system-size dependence.
+At fixed $\eta$, the temporal distribution of $T$ gates affects only the overall offset, not the growth rate, with burstier schedules being more resource-efficient.
+Extending the analysis to two-qubit Haar random gates, we find that they can generate nonstabilizerness more efficiently at the same gate count (End Matter), though at higher experimental cost~\cite{chen2025a}.

+More broadly, it would be interesting to apply the framework to nonequilibrium many-body problems, for example, to track how conserved quantities~\cite{rakovszky2018,rakovszky2019,zhou2020b,tirrito2025a} and dynamical constraints~\cite{lan2018} influence the growth of nonstabilizerness and its interplay with entanglement~\cite{viscardi2026,gu2025,tirrito2024}.
+It would also be interesting to apply the framework to other Pauli-based diagnostics such as Bell magic~\cite{haug2023c}.
+On the methodological side, a direct extension is to subsystem (mixed-state) stabilizer R\'enyi entropies via a partial FWHT scheme (Supplemental Material~\cite{supplemental}).
+Further acceleration may be possible using sparse-FWHT methods~\cite{scheibler2015} when the Pauli spectrum is sparse, or by combining partial FWHT with sampling over both $x$ and $z$ sectors.
+Another interesting direction is to explore FWHT-based classical analogues of Bell Difference Sampling, which has proved useful for inferring stabilizer structure~\cite{gross2021,grewal2024,grewal2025}.

-{\it Note Added.---}During the final stage of this manuscript, we became aware of a related and independent work~\cite{huang2025b}.
+{\it Note Added.---} During the final stage of this manuscript, we became aware of a related and independent work~\cite{huang2025b}, which also uses FWHT to compute exact values of stabilizer R\'enyi entropies, but does not develop MC schemes and focuses on different physics applications.
+After submission, we also became aware of another independent work~\cite{sierant2026}, which uses the analogous fast Fourier transform on $\mathbb{Z}_d^N$ to compute qudit mana~\cite{veitch2014} for qutrits.